tukin21/zookeeper-helm/README.md

 ## Configuration

-The following tables lists some of the configurable parameters of the Zookeeper chart and their default values.
+The following table lists some of the configurable parameters of the Zookeeper chart and their default values.

 |Parameter|Description|Default
 ---:|:---:|:---